SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
-            text: "Programs like\_"
-          -
-            type: text
-            marks:
-              -
-                type: italic
-            text: 'The Rise of a Trans Abolitionist Vision' -
-            type: text
-            text: "\_are made possible by the generous financial support of grassroots donors.
+            text: "Programs like this\_Transgender Justice Teach-in\_are made possible by the generous financial support of grassroots donors.
 If you learned something from this program, please "
           -
             type: text
             marks: